Dionaea m. 'Coquillage' Potted

 We are very excited about Dionaea m.
 'Coquillage', which was created in France.
-This rare and unusual flytrap has delicate little raised bumps along the traps, reminiscent of scallops, which is where it gets it's name ('Coquillage' is the French word for scallop).
+This rare and unusual flytrap has delicate little raised bumps along the traps, and when the trap is closed it resembles a shell, which is where it gets it's name ('Coquillage' is the French word for shell).
 The traps are large for the size of the petioles and fan out from the base of the plant prolifically.

 Sun: Full sun outdoors